 H5N1 in Dairy Cattle

-FDA and USDA continue to assert that the commercial milk supply is safe because of the pasteurization process and the diversion or destruction of milk from sick cows.
+FDA and USDA continue to assert that the commercial milk supply is safe because of the pasteurization process and the diversion or destruction of milk from affected cows.

 The federal Grade “A” Pasteurized Milk Ordinance (PMO) is the global standard for milk safety.
 No milk from symptomatic dairy cows exposed to H5N1 or other illnesses enters the food supply and should milk from any asymptomatic dairy cow enter a processing facility, pasteurization will destroy H5N1 as well as other viruses and pathogens.